1978 FLH BUILD, PAGE 1

 I have a preconceived notion about what a motorcycle should look like.
-My formative teenage years spanned the mid to late 1970's and that is where the hands got stuck on my clock.
-The styling of mid '70's shovel heads really appeals to my sense of taste but the engineering lacks what I needed for a regularly ridden bagger.
-I wanted a bike that screamed shovel head from a aesthetic standpoint but that would run, stop and steer like something much newer.
-So the "Dreamsickle" project was launched.
+My formative years spanned the late 60's to mid 70's which is where the hands got stuck on my clock.
+The styling of a late 1960's panhead to a mid 1970's shovelhead really appeals to my sense of taste, or lack thereof, but the technology and engineering of that time period lacks what I needed for a regularly ridden bagger.
+I wanted a bike that screamed the Vietnam/Hippy era from an aesthetic standpoint but that would run, stop and steer like something much newer.
+Thus the "Dreamsickle" project was launched.

 DREAMSICKLE BUILD PAGE 1 DREAMSICKLE BUILD PAGE 2